What is portal hypertension?

 What are treatment options for portal hypertension?

-This depends on the underlying problem.
-If the cause of portal hypertension is cirrhosis then you will be followed by a hepatologist in the Center for liver disease that will manage your condition with medications, paracentesis, and endoscopy until your condition is sweet enough to require a liver transplant.
+Treatment will depend on the underlying problem.
+If the cause of portal hypertension is cirrhosis, then you will referred to a hepatologist that will manage your condition with medications, paracentesis, and endoscopy until you are ready for a liver transplant.
 Sometimes a shunt can be placed to reduce the pressure in the portal vein.
 The type of shunt is determined by weather the portal vein is open or clotted.